See Course Dates for upcoming tasters and courses

-The courses are designed to benefit those who are experiencing stress or live with chronic pain or illness.
+The courses are designed to benefit anyone experiencing everyday stress or who lives with chronic pain or a long-term illness.

 They are based on the practice of Mindfulness; moment by moment, non-judgemental, kindly awareness of whatever is happening in the here and now.

 They run as weekly or fortnightly sessions over 8 weeks.

 The 8-week course format is the "gold standard" for Mindfulness courses and the type of course that the vast majority of research about Mindfulness is based on.